ionic-team/ionic-docs/src/content/building/migration.md

 There is a `src/` directory that acts as the home for the app.
 This includes the `index.html`, any assets, environment variables, and any app specific config files.

 While migrating an app to take advantage of this new layout, it is suggested that a new project "base" is made with the CLI.
 Then, with the new project layout, migrate the features of the app piece by piece.
 Pages/components/etc. should be moved into the `src/app/` folder.

-## Changes in Package Name

-Another change in v4 is the actual package name of Ionic.
-For v4, the package name is now `@ionic/angular`.
-While migrating an app, update the imports from `ionic-angular` to `@ionic/angular`.

 ## RxJS Changes